Fidelity Roth IRA for Kids

 |Account opening and annual maintenance fees||

-*There is no cost to open and no annual fee for Fidelity's Traditional, Roth, SEP, Roth IRA for Minors, and Rollover IRAs.
-A $50 account close out fee may apply.
-Fund investments held in your account may be subject to management, low balance and short term trading fees, as described in the offering materials.
+There is no opening cost or annual fee for Fidelity's Traditional, Roth, SEP, SIMPLE, and rollover IRAs.
+Fund investments held in your account may be subject to management and short-term trading fees, as described in the offering materials.
 For all securities, see the Fidelity commission schedule (PDF) for trading commission and transaction fee details.

 $4.95 for online U.S. equity trades